metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 Depth = 5
 ```

 Some customers have the need to run their workloads in a very restricted environment.
 These restrictions are driven by regulatory requirements in some industries such as finance, healthcare, energy and more.
-The regulatory requirements often define that the workload must not be exposed to the public internet, nor is capable to reach the public internet in any case.
+Regulatory requirements often mandate that the workload must not be exposed to the public internet, nor is capable to reach the public internet in any case.

-For this purpose we implemented a possibility to start kubernetes clusters in such a manner.
-This we call cluster isolation.
+For this purpose we implemented a possibility to start Kubernetes clusters in such a manner.
+This is referred to as cluster isolation.

 ## Design Choices

-When talking about highly secure kubernetes environments people often raise the term "Air Gapped Cluster".
-This would mean that no physical connection exists between the kubernetes control plane and the kubernetes worker nodes with the outside world.
+When talking about highly secure Kubernetes environments people often raise the term "Air Gapped Cluster".
+This would mean that no physical connection exists between the Kubernetes control plane and the Kubernetes worker nodes with the outside world.
 This requirement exists in extreme environments such as ships, moon bases or nuclear plants.
-The effort to produce this in a completely automated manner is extreme.
+The effort to produce this in a completely automated manner is extremely challenging.

 We decided to follow a different approach which is more practical, still very secure but much simpler to implement and operate.
-The solution we created is called "Isolated Cluster" which means that there are still physical connections between the kubernetes cluster, but guarded in a way that malicious traffic is prohibited.
+The solution we created is called "Isolated Cluster" which means that there are still physical connections between the Kubernetes cluster, but guarded to prohibit malicious traffic.
 It is also not possible to enable malicious traffic by accident, e.g. if a cluster user configures network policies or load balancers to untrusted environments.

 ## Network Design

-In order to be able to restrict ingress and egress internet traffic, but still make it possible to create a working kubernetes cluster we implemented the following network design.
+In order to be able to restrict ingress and egress internet traffic, but still make it possible to create a working Kubernetes cluster we implemented the following network design.

-- All strictly required container images are mirrored to a registry which is only accessible from the kubernetes clusters.
+- All strictly required container images are mirrored to a registry which is only accessible from the Kubernetes clusters.
 - DNS and NTP servers are produced alongside the registry.
 - The `containerd` configuration on every worker node is configured to pull all of the strictly required container images from this private registry mirror.
 - DNS and NTP configuration is also adopted to use the DNS and NTP servers on this private environment.